kerit-cloud/free-bot-hosting/README.md

 # Free Bot Hosting on Kerit Cloud — Full Guide

 Welcome to **Kerit Cloud Free Tier**!
 This guide walks you through claiming, managing, and renewing your free server for testing small bots and scripts.
+Kerit Cloud offers the best free Discord bot hosting, providing instant setup, daily renewal, and a lightweight server optimized for Python and Node.js bots. developers trust Kerit Cloud to host their free bots with zero downtime and full visibility of CPU, RAM, and storage stats from an intuitive pane
 ---

 ## 1️⃣ Quick Start: Claim Your Free Server
+Claim your free Discord bot server today — one per user — and start running Python or Node.js bots in seconds with automatic daily renewals
 1. Join our Discord server: [Kerit Cloud Discord](https://discord.gg/7x9MQgFrCT)
 2. Go to the official free server channel: [Free Server Channel](https://discord.com/channels/1430601018751844436/1433403630106447952)
 3. Follow the instructions to claim your free server.